 - Select your hemp strain and chop into pieces using a marijuana grinder.

 If you’re serious about altering your perceptions, go for a high THC strain.
 Otherwise, if you’re using it for medical benefits, then opt for a high CBD strain.
-The more surface you’re able to create, the better for the dry ice to extract all the medicinal and mind-altering goodies from the cannabis plant.
+The more surface you’re able to create, the better for the dry ice to extract all the beneficial goodies from the cannabis plant.
 Make sure not to reduce your ganja into dust.
 Instead, give it a few more turns through the grinder to produce small pieces.

 Both the single and two chamber grinder are capable of producing the exact results you’re after.
 You don’t really need to use the three-chamber grinder for this since you don’t want to separate the bud and kief yet.